LCD television: Competing systems

 In spite of LCD's dominance of the television field, other technologies continued to be developed to address its shortcomings.
 Whereas LCDs produce an image by selectively blocking a backlight, organic LED, microLED, field-emission display and surface-conduction electron-emitter display technologies all produce an illuminated image directly.
-In comparison to LCDs all of these technologies offer better viewing angles, much higher brightness and contrast ratio (as much as 5,000,000:1), and better color saturation and accuracy.
-They also use less power, and in theory they are less complex and less expensive to build.
+In comparison to LCDs, all of these technologies offer better viewing angles, much higher brightness and contrast ratio (as much as 5,000,000:1), and better color saturation and accuracy.
+They also use less power, and in theory, they are less complex and less expensive to build.

 Manufacturing these screens proved to be more difficult than originally thought, however.
 Sony abandoned their field-emission display project in March 2009, but continued to work on OLED sets.
-Canon continued development of their surface-conduction electron-emitter display technology, but announced they would not attempt to introduce sets to market for the foreseeable future.
+Canon continued development of its surface-conduction electron-emitter display technology, but announced it would not attempt to introduce sets to market for the foreseeable future.

 Samsung announced that 14.1 and 31 inch OLED sets were "production ready" at the SID 2009 trade show in San Antonio.